rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

 All of the `RS-RackConnect-*` chains are rebuilt whenever network policies affecting a server are updated.
-As a result, any manual changes to a `RS-RackConnect-*` chain will be overwritten on the next update.
+As a result, any manual changes to a `RS-RackConnect-*` chain are overwritten on the next update.

 #### RackConnect Automation saves iptables rules so they are restored on reboot

-Every time RackConnect Automation runs, it saves the current rules to the default system location for the Linux distribution running on that server, ensuring that they will be restored on reboot.
-Normally, this is desired behavior; after all, you don't want your server to be unprotected if it reboots.
+Every time RackConnect Automation runs, it saves the current rules to the default system location for the Linux distribution running on that server, ensuring that they are restored on reboot.
+Normally, this is the desired behavior.
+After all, you don't want your server to be unprotected if it reboots.
 Occasionally, advanced users exploit the fact that iptables rules are held in memory until manually committed to disk in order to experiment with new rules, knowing that they can simply